rewtnull/stdlib_c/README.md

 **-- Are these feature complete? --**

     As I have only included the functionality I need for my current project, some things may be missing or lacking compared to their standard library relatives.
-My goal here is not to make full replacements for the standard library.
+My goal here is not to make a full replacement to the standard library.

 **License**

     This project is released under the MIT license.
 If you are a demo scener and choose to use any of this code in your productions, additional conditions apply as follows: Greetings to dMG and the mighty crews of diViNE sTYLERs, UP ROUGH, and TiTAN in your production! :D

 Cheerios!